Palavyr/Palavyr/README.md

 1. Ensure you've got a docker daemon installed (You'll be running docker commands)
 2. Copy the local.env.template to local.env and set your environment variables
-   1. If you are using local stack to simulate AWS you'll have an easier time getting going.
-Otherwise see Paul about an API key
-   2. Stripe is also dockerized.
-You can use a fake test key.
 3. Run `docker compose up`
 4. Run the tests to make sure everything works.
 5. Get crackin'!

 ## Dev Tools